morph-l2/morph-doc/docs/build-on-morphism/build-on-morphism/3-bridge-between-morphism-and-ethereum.md

 ## Bridging basics

-Although Morphism is an Ethereum Layer2 (and therefore fundamentally connected to Ethereum), it's also a separate blockchain system.
+Although Morphism is an Ethereum Layer 2 (and therefore fundamentally connected to Ethereum), it's also a separate blockchain system.
 App developers commonly need to move data and assets between Morphism and Ethereum.
 We call the process of moving data and assets between the two networks "bridging".

 ### Sending tokens